 Seb Falk is a historian, teacher, broadcaster and historical consultant.
 In 2016 he was named a BBC/AHRC New Generation Thinker.

 His first book, The Light Ages (2020), is a wide-ranging history of medieval science, told through the life of an extraordinary monk, John of Westwyk.
-The Light Ages follows the twists and turns of John's life as a yeoman and novice, scholar and exile, crusader and astronomer.
-At each stage we learn what he learned, seeing that the Middle Ages were far more advanced than is often assumed.
+At each stage of John's adventurous life as a novice and exile, crusader and inventor, we learn what he learned, seeing that the Middle Ages were far more advanced than is often assumed.